ChrisKurz/Matter/doc/Create_an_OpenThread_Border_Router.md

 23. You should see now the prompt "chip-device-ctrl > ".
 Enter help to get a list of available commands.
 24. stop Controller by pressing Ctrl+C

-## Set Network Pairing Credentials / Commission the Matter Accessory using Matter Controller
-You must provide the Matter Controller with network credentials, which will be further used during device commissioning procedure to configure the device with a Thread network.

-1. First, fetch and store the current Active Operational Dataset from the OpenThread Border Router (OTBR).
-In this example the OTBR is running on Docker, so we have to enter the following:

-        sudo docker exec -it otbr sh -c "sudo ot-ctl dataset active -x"

-Note: we will need the hex number later.
-For example, copy it into notpad.

-2. get the PAN-ID of your thread network:

-        sudo docker exec -it otbr sh -c "sudo ot-ctl dataset extpanid"

-Note: we will need this info later.
-Note it somewhere.

-3. start Matter Controller again by entering:

-        chip-device-ctrl

-4. Press button 4 on nRF52840DK. (this starts Bluetooth LE advertising on Matter Accessory device.
-The Advertising will be done for approximately 15 minutes!)

-5. Connecting via BLE:

-        connect -ble 3840 20202021 1

-Note: You can use the command "ble-scan" to check if the Matter Accessory is still advertising.
-If advertising has stop, repeat step 4.

-6. The statement "Secure Session to Device Established" has to be shown in UART log.

-7. Adding Thread network:

-        zcl NetworkCommissioning AddThreadNetwork 1 0 0 operationalDataset=hex:"USE YOUR HEX-DATASET HERE" breadcrumb=0 timeoutMs=3000

-Note: replace the string **"USE YOUR HEX-DATASET HERE"** in above command by the active operational dataset you read in step 1.

-8. Enable Thread network:

-        zcl NetworkCommissioning EnableNetwork 1 0 0 networkID=hex:"USE YOUR EXTPAN-ID HERE" breadcrumb=0 timeoutMs=3000

-Note: replace the string **"USE YOUR EXTPAN-ID HERE"** in above command by the extended PAN-Id you read in step 2.

-9. The BLE connection is no longer needed.
-You can close it with following command:

-       close-ble

-10. on the UART log terminal enter following command to check if the Matter Accessory is part of the Thread network.
-It should be in the state "child".

-##

 [go to previous page](../README.md)